guilhermeoq/guilhermeoq/README.md

 I'm a Tech Enthusiast passionate about learning and working with new tech.
 I like challenges and building interesting and amazing products that serve a great purpose.
 I'm BS in Computer Science from Federal University of Goiás - [@UFG](https://ufg.br/), Brazil.

-- 🌱 I’m currently focused on advanced AWS topics, ML and full-stack development.
+- 🌱 I’m currently focused on advanced AWS topics, ML and back-end development.
 - 📫 Reach out for help with AWS, Networking & Security and on-premises infrastructure topics.
 - 👯 I'm looking to collaborate on open source solutions and publishing content to help people interested in technology careers.